 But, sometimes that doesn’t happen.

-Many books have been written about the how some people are not born to be parents.
+Many books have been written about how some people are not born to be parents.
 It is very easy to have a child.
 But it is not easy to parent a child.

-Gaslighting for many years
+The lies for many years

 1. Sticks and stones will break your bones, but words will never hurt you.